apollographql/apollo-client/.changeset/rotten-pears-draw.md

 "@apollo/client": patch
 ---

-Refetch should not return partial data with `errorPolicy` set to none
+Refetch should not return partial data with `errorPolicy: none` and `notifyOnNetworkStatusChange: true`.